First Year Courses & Curriculum

-This program offers 2 or 3 credits for students selected as externs within the various placement sites (including both state and federal agencies).
+This program offers credit for students selected as externs within the various placement sites (including both state and federal agencies).
 Students selected for this program are required to work the requisite number of hours within the placement site in order to receive credit.

 This course examines the creation, legal significance, and dissolution of family relationships.
 Major topics covered may include: the substantive and procedural requirements to marry; the rights and responsibilities of married couples; the divorce process; the allocation of child custody; the financial consequences of dissolution (including property distribution, spousal support, and child support); non-marital families; and the formation and dissolution of the parent-child relationship (including adoption, surrogacy, and the termination of parental rights).
 This course combines both a substantive and a practical focus; teaching methods include a mixture of readings, lectures, videos, quizzes, in-class exercises, group work, and guest speakers.

 Family Law Clinical Practicum

 #461 / #462